Sinthya01/VSTS-vscode-extension/TFVC_README.md

 ## Frequently Asked Questions
 ### *Is it required that I have a TFVC workspace already on my local machine to use the TFVC support?*
-With release 1.116.0, yes, it is a requirement that you have an existing workspace on your local machine.
+Since release 1.116.0, yes, it is a requirement that you have an existing workspace on your local machine.

 ### *Can I use the Team Explorer Everywhere Command Line Client (TEE CLC) to provide the TFVC functionality on Windows?*
 Yes.
 If you use Eclipse or one of JetBrain's IDEs (e.g, Android Studio, IntelliJ) on Windows, then you will want to use the TEE CLC to provide